- Purchase the complete Expat Arrivals Rio de Janeiro Guide (PDF)

 The lifestyle in Rio de Janeiro is one of the most attractive parts of moving to the city.
 Shopaholics, foodies, revellers and fitness enthusiasts will all be catered for in Rio, thanks to the abundance of pristine natural landscapes, diverse cuisines and nightlife options in the city.

 For expats earning in a foreign currency, the cost of living in Rio de Janeiro is reasonable and well below that of major expat destinations in Western Europe and North America.
 As with most Brazilian cities, the extremes of wealth and poverty are visible in Rio.
 Expats being paid in the local currency will likely feel the pinch and should budget adequately to ensure all costs are covered.

 Expats moving to Rio with children need not stress about education.
 There are several international schools in the city.
-It’s also essential for expats living in Rio to be covered by a comprehensive health insurance plan.
-Public healthcare in Rio is underdeveloped.
-Most expats prefer private facilities which offer high-quality healthcare but at a high price.
+It's also essential for expats living in Rio to be covered by a comprehensive health insurance plan.
+Public healthcare in Rio is underdeveloped, with long waiting times for basic and specialist healthcare.
+Most expats prefer private facilities which offer excellent healthcare but at a high price.